 Many ornamental grasses have become popular staples in the colder hardiness zones both for their cold tolerance and visual interest throughout the fall and winter seasons.
 Generally, ornamental grasses are not cut back until the early spring, which allows the grassy fronds to add some aesthetic value during a time when most plants are dormant.

-Once established, in their second year from planting, ornamental grasses require very little maintenance beyond occasional division and cutting back or cleaning them up in the early spring.
+Once established and in their second year from planting, ornamental grasses require very little maintenance beyond occasional division and cutting back, or cleaning them up in the early spring.
 But do ornamental grasses need fertilizing?

 Ornamental Grass Feeding Needs